ms914/GA/README.md

 in PGA, each plane is described by a 1-vector, and if there exists one solution, they intersect In PGA, Ax=b then is just an n-vector formed by the outer product of the 1-vectors

+# Lie Algebras as the essence of physics, symplectic manifolds

+- the SU2 spin group has a Lie algebra which is quantum mechanics, spinors are included in GA
+- classical physics has something with the symplectic group and it's Lie Algebra